Aaron Blabey: Art

-Early picture books
+Books

-Then in 2006, Blabey turned his focus entirely to the creation of children's picture books.
 The first of these, Pearl Barley and Charlie Parsley, was published in July 2007.
 In 2008, the book received a Children's Book Council of Australia Award in the council's Early Childhood category.
 The book was also shortlisted for the CBCA's Crichton Award (given to new illustrators), The NSW Premier's Literature Awards – The Patricia Wrightson Award, and the Children's Peace Literature Award.
 In 2008, the book was also included on the Notable Book list from the Smithsonian Institution.

 His second book, Sunday Chutney, was published in 2008 and shortlisted for the CBCA Picture Book of the Year 2009 and the Australian Book Industry Awards 2009.

 His third book, Stanley Paste, was a CBCA Notable Book in the Picture Book category in 2010 as was The Ghost of Miss Annabel Spoon in 2012, which was also selected as a prestigious White Raven of 2012 by the International Youth Library in Munich, Germany.
 The Ghost of Miss Annabel Spoon also won the Patricia Wrightson Award in 2013 New South Wales Premier's Literary Awards and the 2013 Children's Peace Literature Award.
 In early 2014, Nick Cave selected The Ghost of Miss Annabel Spoon to record for the Story Box Library website.

 His fifth book, The Dreadful Fluff won the Best Designed Children's Cover of the Year by the Australian Publishers Association in 2013, which also saw the release of his critically acclaimed sixth title, Noah Dreary.

 This was followed by a picture book for adults entitled Babies Don't Suck – a guide for expectant new fathers.

 Blabey's seventh children's book, The Brothers Quibble, which deals with sibling rivalry, was chosen as the National Simultaneous Storytime Book of 2015, and was read by over 500,000 children on 27 May 2015.